sara-salamat/query-disentanglement/README.md

 To modify the model architecture, you can modify the `Model.py` script.
 To modify training process or change the encoder base, you can modify `TrainT.py` file.

+## Final Notes

+If you have any questions, you can cantact me: sara.salamat@torontomu.ca